 - Network topology mapping

-With this in mind, here are the top Spiceworks competitors in 2020 as of February 2020.
+With this in mind, here are what I consider the top Spiceworks competitors on the market.
 I’ve led with two solutions from SolarWinds, a highly reputable company known for its Orion® Platform of products.
 Businesses in the market for Spiceworks alternatives can’t go wrong with SolarWinds® Network Performance Monitor and SolarWinds Server & Application Monitor, both of which offer free trials.